tharun242005/WAR-MATE/README.md

 ### Backend & Hosting

-The backend logic and database are minimal or externalized; the main focus is on the frontend app.
+The backend logic and database are minimal or externalized with SUPA BASE ; the main focus is on the frontend app.
 The finished app is deployed on **Firebase Hosting**, delivering a fast and secure static site globally.

 #### Languages Used